nextflow-io/nextflow/docs/script.rst

   println result ?
 "OK" : "Cannot delete: $myFile"

 .. note::
-    This method deletes a directory ONLY if it does not contain any files or sub-directories.
-To delete a directory and ALL its content (i.e. removing all the files and sub-directories it may contain), use the method ``deleteDir``.
+    This method deletes a directory **only** if it does not contain any files or sub-directories.
+To delete a directory and **all** its contents (i.e. removing all the files and sub-directories it may contain), use the method ``deleteDir``.